groupvine/gv-doc/7-advanced/1-advActions.md

 attaching a group-instructions CSV file using the following columns:

 * **action** - one of 'add', 'update', or 'delete'.
-Note that group deletions will also associated group lists and memberships.
+Note that group deletions will also delete associated group lists and memberships.
+Also, an attempt to 'add' a sub-group with a name already used in the account will result in an 'update' attempt instead.
 * **abbrev** - the group's abbreviated name.
 * **title** - Optional group title.
 If not specified, it default to "[abbrev] group".